wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 * Around 6 BC, **Jesus of Nazareth** was born (Christmas).
 He was a Galilean jew who started his own ministry and quickly gained followers.
 He claimed to be the "Messiah" but was ultimately arrested and tried by the Jewish authorities in Jerusalem and turned to the Roman Government.
 * Around 33 AD, Jesus was crucified (Good Friday).
 Three day after, he was resurrected from the dead (Easter Monday)
 * Soon after Jesus' death, **Paul the Apostle** traveled throughout the Greco-Roman world on many missionary journeys.
 He spread the teaching of Jesus and was instrumental in the writing of the New Testament.
-* Christians faced persecution throughout the Roman Empire until emperor Theodosius made Christianity the **official religion of the Roman Empire** and thus most of the western world.
+* Christians faced persecution throughout the Roman Empire until emperor Theodosius made Christianity the **official religion of the Roman Empire**.
 * Over time, a **East-West Schism** occurred due to theological and cultural differences.
 The church was split into Eastern Orthodoxy (centered in Constantinople or modern-day Istanbul) and Western Catholic Church (Centered in Rome) in 1054.
 * During the 14th century, dissatisfaction with the Roman Catholic church lead to another schism known as the **Protestant Reformation**, splitting the church further into Catholicism, and Protestantism.